blaze/blaze/docs/source/_static/presentations/markdown/mloss/foundations.md

 ## Why do we still use Python?

+*  Ubiquitous
-*  Easy to setup and use by domain scientists
+*  Easy to setup and use
 *  C/Fortran heritage
-*  Hundreds of PhD theses in software stack
+*  Domain expertise in the software stack (scikits)
-*  Strong academic and industry communities
+*  Strong academic and industry relationship
+*  Other communities (web, sysops, etc..)

 ### PyData rests on single-threaded foundations